-Shoppers of all age groups and other demographics are changing their habits, and this has had a particularly large impact on retail grocery — from how stores handle, store, and distribute products, to the workload and duties of store employees, to dealing with supply disruptions that have left shelves empty and shoppers frustrated.
+In the wake of a global pandemic, shoppers of all demographic sets are changing their habits in ways we never predicted.
+This has had a particularly large impact on retail grocery — from how stores handle, store, and distribute products, to the workload and duties of store employees, to dealing with supply disruptions that have left shelves empty and shoppers frustrated.

-Economic experts are now quick to point out that we are not likely to "return to normal" but that we will be defining what's "normal" under a new set of rules.
-With the realization that the global food supply chain wasn't prepared to handle changes of this scale and speed, retailers may be looking for ways to be more flexible and better prepared for what may come next.
-And that's where CRYOVAC® brand case-ready packaging comes in.
+Economic experts are quick to point out that we aren’t likely to "return to normal" but going forward, we will be defining what's "normal" under a new set of rules.
+If one of the key takeaways from this shifting environment was that the global food supply wasn't prepared to handle changes of this scale and speed, what does that mean for retailers dependent on this supply chain?